 It will take you a good part of your day to get through each of the Epcot countries, so give yourself enough time so that you don’t have to hurry through them all.
-Each has something unique and there are tons of deatils you will have to explore to find.

 As soon as you get to Mexico Pavilion, you won’t miss the HUGE pyramid structure on your left.
 Inside you will find a Coco themed attraction, a store full of traditional handmade Mexican items, San Angel Inn restaurant and the Gran Fiesta Tour ride!

 Little kids will love this easy boat ride which takes guests on a journey to find Donald with the Three Caballeros.

 If you are looking for a margarita, you’ll find a margarita stand just outside the pyramid.